Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Hoka Clifton 9 Price: $115

-(Do NOT pay retail):
+(Don’t pay retail):

 Comfort

-According to HOKA, the new drop (increasing from 5mm to 8mm) was implemented because over time, the heel tends to compress, causing the drop to become even less than intended.
+According to Hoka, the new drop (increasing from 5mm to 8mm) was implemented because over time, the heel tends to compress, causing the drop to become even less than intended.
 The higher 8mm drop is designed to provide better midsole geometry longevity throughout the shoe’s life.

 The stack height does make a big difference in shock absorption but also does take away from sensitivity and trail feel.
 I felt the extra foam did help in overall “maximum” cushion and “foamy feel”.